tedyAA/ecommerce-app/README.md

-# React + Vite
+# React + Vite E-Commerce

 E-Commerce Clothing Store (React + Vite)
-A fast, modern, and fully static e-commerce web app built with React and Vite.
-Users can browse clothing items, simulate adding products to a cart, log in, and place orders — all within a sleek and responsive UI.
-While no backend is connected, the app provides a realistic online shopping experience using local state and mock data.
+A fast, modern e-commerce web app built with React and Vite that now works with a real backend.
+Users can browse clothing items, add products to a cart, log in, and place orders — all connected to a backend API for real data persistence.

-Features
+## Features

-🛒 Add-to-Cart simulation
+🛒 Add-to-Cart fully integrated with backend

-👤 Login & user session simulation
+👤 Login & user session management

-📦 Order placement simulation
+📦 Place orders with backend support

 ⚡ Powered by React + Vite for lightning-fast performance

 📱 Responsive design for mobile and desktop